 And after I shared this cake (above) on my Facebook page, the questions started rolling in again about how to make the sugared berries.
 So I decided to write it up and share.

-You seriously only need three ingredients to make these sugared berries.
+You seriously only need three ingredients to make this easy recipe.

-I’ve made strawberries, blueberries, blackberries, raspberries, and grapes.
-You could also do larger fruits, like pears and apples to use as centerpieces on your table, but today, let’s stick to berries.
+I've made strawberries, blueberries, blackberries, raspberries, and grapes.
+You could also do larger fruits, like pears and apples to use as centerpieces on your table or cranberries for Christmas, but today, let's stick to berries.